Tadaichi Hirakawa: Early life and education

 Hirakawa was born in 1902, the second son of a farmer, in Tsugawa Village (now Takahashi City), Okayama Prefecture.
 After completion of the upper second grade (a secondary school course) of Tsugawa Elementary School in 1916, he engaged in family farming for some time.
 At the age of 17, in 1919, he followed his father who had been migrating to the United States for several years with his brothers, not knowing his ABCs.
 In the United States, he first worked in Portland, Oregon, for about half a year as a railroad construction worker, and then moved to Seattle, Washington, to work as a clerk at a Japanese store for half a year.

-In 1919, at the age of 17, he moved in an American family in a high-class residential area as a school boy to study English, and entered an elementary school, where he skipped grades, and graduated in three years.
+In 1919, at the age of 17, he moved in with an American family in a high-class residential area as a school boy to study English, and entered an elementary school, where he skipped grades, and graduated in three years.
 After completing Broadway High School (now Seattle Central College) in four years, enrolled in the University of Washington, where he switched his major from physics to theater, graduating summa cum laude from the theater department with a B.A. in 1931.
 As for the twelve years or so of hard study, Hirakawa said that for someone who had struggled as a farmer in his childhood, the life in which he was allowed to go to school during the day, clean his room after returning home, and study freely at night after dinner was "more of an easy life than a hard life."